Gondwana-Collection

 Springbok

 The Springbok (Antidorcas marsupialis) can reach a top speed of up to 88km/h, putting it on the list of the top ten fastest land animals.
 Its speed allows it to outrun (most of the time) any predator.
-However, the Springbok is not only known for its speed, but especially for its unique method of jumping up to 4 meters into the air.
+However, the Springbok is not only known for its speed, but especially for its unique method of jumping up to four meters into the air.

 ostrich